 Surveillance Camera with Raspberry Pi®

-This example shows how to use Raspberry Pi hardware board and an Android™ device to build a surveillance camera.
+This example shows how to use Raspberry Pi® hardware and an Apple iOS device, such as iPhone or iPad, to build a surveillance camera.

-In this example you will learn how to create Simulink® models that stream video captured on a Raspberry Pi hardware board to an Android device.
+In this example you will learn how to create Simulink models that stream video captured on a Raspberry Pi hardware board to an Apple iPhone/iPad.
 A USB camera attached to a servo motor connected to the Raspberry Pi board captures the raw video.
-The generated Android app displays the video captured from Raspberry Pi board.
-In the Android app, you also have a slider to control the camera angle, a button to inverses the video image, a button to detect the edge and a slider to adjust the brightness of the video image.
+The generated iOS app displays the video captured from Raspberry Pi board.
+In the iOS app, you also have a slider to control the camera angle, a button to inverses the video image, a button to detect the edge and a slider to adjust the brightness of the video image.

 - This example requires Computer Vision System Toolbox™.

 - Raspberry Pi board